michel-steuwer/cv/typst/michel-steuwer.typ

   [Bastian Hagedorn],
   [2016--2020],
   [#small[together with Sergei Gorlatch], University of Münster],
-  now: [Research Engineer at NVIDIA],
+  now: [Senior Deep Learning Compiler Engineer at NVIDIA],
   notes: [
     *Only European receipient of the NVIDIA Graduate Fellowship 2019 worth \$50K.*\
     *Selected as participant of the Heidelberg Laureate Forum 2019.*\